-Hebridean sheep and Highland Cattle are well renowned for their use in conservation grazing and have been used for this purpose in various parts of the South East.
+Rare breed cattle and sheep are well renowned for their use in conservation grazing and have been used for this purpose in various parts of the South East.

-Conservation Grazing has become an important part of the evolution of roundoak hebridean and Highland Cattle.
+Conservation Grazing has become an important part of the evolution of Roundoak and Kings Oak Farms.
 Over the past few years our flocks and folds have been very successfully used to bring neglected and overgrown land back to serviceable management.
-This natural use of the Hebridean sheep and Highland cattle we see expanding.
+This natural use of rare breeds animals has grown considerably.

-Below are some of the projects we are involved in:
+Below are some of the projects we are and have been involved in.

 * The Medway valley conservation Trust, overgrown land next to the former ICI site at Yalding.